Accessibility in design - finding the ideal balance

 "The Accessibility Reinforcement Act"

-Original text: Christian Rogge
+Original text by: Christian Rogge